gardener/cc-utils/doc/index.rst

 .. image:: res/overview.svg

 Gardener is tightly integrated into GitHub.
 In particular, each Gardener Component is represented by exactly one GitHub repository.
 Releases of Gardener Components are represented by GitHub releases.

 As is common practice in the Kubernetes eco-system, the main deliverables of each Gardener Component are container images.
-Each release of a Gardener Component thus also encompasses a `Comonent Descriptor`, which declares references to any container images that have been created for a given component release.
+Each release of a Gardener Component thus also encompasses a `Component Descriptor`, which declares references to any container images that have been created for a given component release.

 Indices and Tables